NCB orders vigilance inquiry into cruise drugs 'extortion' affidavit involving Sameer Wankhede | Law-Order

 The report of the inquiry will be submitted to the NCB DG and based on the findings, he may take the next course of action.

-Wankhede has denied the allegations being made against him in this case.
+Wankhede has constantly denied the allegations being made against him in this case.

-The officer on Sunday also wrote to Mumbai Police commissioner Hemant Nagrale, seeking protection from likely legal action ''being planned'' against him by unknown persons to falsely frame him concerning an alleged vigilance related issue.
+After landing at the IGI airport here, Wankhede told media persons, ''I am ready to face any inquiry... all allegations (against me) are baseless.''
+He said he is ''absolutely'' sure that he conducted a fair probe in the cruise drugs case and that he stands by it 100 per cent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)